-Cardiovascular disease (CVD) and stroke account for about two-thirds of deaths in people with diabetes.
+Cardiovascular disease (CVD) is the leading cause of death in people with diabetes.

-People with diabetes have a 2- to 4-fold increased risk of CVD and are up to 3 times more likely to die after MI than people without diabetes.
+People with diabetes have up to a fourfold increased risk of stroke and are twice as likely to die after myocardial infarction than people without diabetes.

-Regular exercise training, individual dietary modification, and smoking cessation or non-initiation are important lifestyle changes for the primary prevention of CVD.
+Regular physical activity, medical nutrition therapy, and smoking cessation or non-initiation are important lifestyle changes for the primary prevention of CVD.

 Aggressive treatment of hypertension, use of statins, preventive anticoagulation, and coronary revascularisation (percutaneous transluminal coronary angioplasty or coronary artery bypass surgery during episodes of acute coronary syndrome) can lead to improved survival.